nawaf11/QuakeReport/README.md

 This app gives Information(Magnitude,Location) about earthquakes that happend in last 48 hours <br> the informations is provided by USGS API.

 Used in a Udacity course in the Beginning Android Nanodegree.
+(The Copyrights © Google Inc ) Read LICENSE	file.